 Blandine Bustamante Helfrich, MD, MPH

-Dr. Blandine Bustamante Helfrich is an Associate Professor of Pathology and Vice-Chair of the Department of Clinical and Applied Science Education at the University of the Incarnate Word School of Osteopathic Medicine (UIW SOM).
+Dr. Blandine Bustamante Helfrich is an Associate Professor of Pathology and Assistant Dean of Faculty Affairs at the University of the Incarnate Word School of Osteopathic Medicine (UIW SOM).
 She earned her M.D. at Weil Cornell Medical College in New York.
 Her postgraduate residency training in Anatomic and Clinical Pathology was completed at Orlando Regional Medical Center in Orlando, Florida.
 Dr. Bustamante Helfrich subsequently completed a Fellowship in Obstetric, Gynecologic & Perinatal Pathology at the University of Pittsburgh, Magee-Women’s Hospital, Pittsburgh, Pennsylvania.

 Dr. Bustamante Helfrich has over 20 years of experience practicing hospital-based pathology in Boca Raton, Florida and Fort Wayne, Indiana.
 Her clinical appointments included Medical Director of Transfusion Services and Clinical Chemistry at Parkview Health, Fort Wayne, IN, and Medical Director of Parkview Health Laboratories School of Medical Technology.
 She was Clinical Associate Professor of Pathology at Indiana University School of Medicine, Fort Wayne Center for Medical Education (1994-2005), and thrice awarded the Clinical Professor of the Year Award.